jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/System_V2/README.md

 ## Introduction
 - Backend models:
-  - a.
-CRAFT: detecting the area of characters
+  1. CRAFT: detecting the area of characters
-  - b.
-MobileNet: recognizing if characters are reversed or not
+  2. MobileNet: recognizing if characters are reversed or not
-  - c.
-EfficientNet: identifying the character
+  3. EfficientNet: identifying the character
 - Frontend: User Interface
 - Transmission protocal: gRPC